gopi1216-zz/dailyNotes/JS-Topics.md

+## Points to remember as Developer
+- Study like Tortoise.
+- Stu

 ## Alerts :
 - Description: alert is just a box that pops up to give the user a message.
 Syntax for the alert is mentioned below.
 Few developers use **window.alert()** and few are good with short method **alert()**.